Reform Timeline: Key Dates

 - Businesses under the simplified real regime may transmit bimonthly.

-- Payment data is transmitted in near real-time or batched depending on the PDP used.
+- Payment data is transmitted in near real-time or batched depending on the PA used.

 Why e-reporting?
 The main objective is combating VAT fraud, estimated at over 20 billion euros per year in France.
 By cross-referencing invoicing data with VAT declarations, the administration can detect inconsistencies in real time.
 Ultimately, the goal is to pre-fill VAT returns from e-invoicing and e-reporting data, significantly reducing the administrative burden for businesses.